homeresearchprojectsaboutcontact

 more braking per km on brick and tile surfaces

-When normalised by distance, brick pavers produce 30 braking events per km versus 8-9.5 on asphalt.
+Brick pavers produce 30 braking events per km versus 8-9.5 on asphalt.
 Amsterdam's historic surfaces are a structural safety hazard.

 Brick pavers